Ready, Set, Grill

 - Cool coals entirely before you dispose of them in a metal container

 For All Grills:

 - Place the grill well away from the house and deck railings.
 Don't place it under eaves or branches

 - Remove grease and fat buildup from grills and trays after each use

 - Keep children and pets at least three feet away from the grill

 - Never leave the grill unattended when in use

 For Deep Fryers:

-U.S. fire departments respond to more than 1,000 fires involving deep fryers each year.
-There are, on average five deaths and 60 injuries every year.
+U.S. fire departments respond to more than 1,000 fires involving deep fryers yearly.
+There are, on average, five deaths and 60 injuries every year.
 More than 900 homes and $15 million in property damage are blamed on the careless use of deep fryers, according to the NFPA.